matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 **`m.pbkdf2`**

-The key is generated using PBKDF2 using the salt given in the `salt` parameter, and the number of rounds given in the `rounds` parameter.
+The key is generated using PBKDF2 using the salt given in the `salt` parameter, and the number of iterations given in the `iterations` parameter.

 ### Sharing